Carlson-John/PrimeNumber-Simulator-/README.md

 # PrimeNumber-Simulator-
 The PrimeNumber-Simulator
 Ouputs prime numbers starting from 2 to a place holder of 1000.
-This project was inspired by interview prep questions and will be feature in Java and C++
+This project was inspired by interview prep questions and will be featured in Java and C++